KMMohiuddin/I-Love-You-program-in-c/README.md

 # I-Love-You-program-in-c
-The out put will be a colorful I &lt;3 U
+The output will be a colorful I &lt;3 U